sergiocollado/potpourri/Notes_on_Linux/03_Notes_on_Linux_interrupts_and_bottom_halves.md

 ### Why do we need to disable interrupts?

-Disabling interrupts, you can guarantee that an interrupt handler will not preempt your current code.
+Disabling interrupts, you can guarantee that an **interrupt handler will not preempt your current code**.

-Disabling interrupts also disables kernel preemption.
+Disabling interrupts also **disables kernel preemption**.

-Note: Disabling kernel preemption does not provide protection from concurrent access from another processor.
+**Note**: Disabling kernel preemption does not provide protection from concurrent access from another processor.
-Use locks to prevent another processor from accessing shared data simultaneously.
+In this case use **locks** to prevent another processor from accessing shared data simultaneously.

 ```
 #include <linux/module.h>